mdsabbiralmamon/myJourneyFor2024/Web_day2_css/README.md

 ### 🧨What is CSS?
 - Cascading style sheet.
 Used for styling html sites
-- change colo, position, add animations etc.
+- change color, position, add animations etc.

 ### 🧨rules for css:
 - selector, declaration, property, value etc...